 As you are whipping the shaving cream, add the essential oils.
 You can stop this process periodically and rub a little bit of the cream on your skin to test the scent level and decide whether or not to add more essential oil.

 Transfer to an airtight jar and store in your bathroom!

 *To assemble a double boiler, fill a medium pot with a few inches of water.
 Place on the stove over high heat and place a glass bowl on top of the pot.
 The bottom of the glass bowl should not be touching the top of the water – if it is, then your water level is too high and you need to pour some out.
 Bring the water to a simmer, and it will gently melt your ingredients that are in the glass bowl.*

 This recipe makes about 2 cups.

-Note: I have had a few questions in the comments regarding the shaving cream melting when placed on your skin.
-The shaving cream will melt as you rub it onto your legs, but it still has the exact same wonderful effect – it just becomes clear!
+- I have had a few questions in the comments regarding the shaving cream melting when placed on your skin.
+The shaving cream will melt as you rub it onto your legs (because of the low melting temperature of the coconut oil), but it still has the exact same wonderful effect – it just becomes clear!
 So when this happens to you, don’t think you did anything wrong!
-Just keep on slatherin’ ?.
+Just keep on slatherin’!

 - In regards to it clogging your razor or making your shower slippery – since this is an all natural product, it might be a little heavier in your razor than the store bought varieties.
 This was zero issue for me; what I do is just keep a little cup of water in the shower and swirl the razor around in there every few shaves.
 Super easy and quick!
 As for the slippery floors, this didn’t bother me either.
 It can make your floor a bit oily, but I never had any problems with that.